Do these three things after maxing out your 401k and Roth IRA

 My wife and I have a brokerage account with Vanguard with holdings in stocks, bonds as well as mutual funds.
 Less experienced investors who wish to invest their money in something without needing a lot of knowledge might consider the Vanguard LifeStrategy Growth Fund, which is a broadly diversified 80/20 stocks to bonds collection of funds.

-What say you?
-What would you do with your extra cash after maxing out your 401k and Roth IRA?
+What should I do with the extra cash after maxing out my 401k and Roth IRA?